Absynth-Vibe-Coding/Comfy-UI-Nodes/Absynth-VST/readme.md

 <img width="605" height="788" alt="image" src="https://github.com/user-attachments/assets/e92788d4-1357-4793-baf7-783773b1adfa" />

 4. if you want you can change cutoff...using the parameters midi cc
-5. In the LLM Node **Set provider to:** `local` <- randomly generates pretty good stuff or use LLM like in ollama, GPT... <- still experimental try for example local deepseek huihui_ai/deepseek-r1-abliterated:14b thsis one got some really good seeds, quite musical and gpt-oss:20b
+5. In the LLM Node **Set provider to:** `local` <- randomly generates pretty good stuff or use LLM like in ollama, GPT... <- still experimental but try for example local deepseek huihui_ai/deepseek-r1-abliterated:14b thsis one got some really good seeds, quite musical and gpt-oss:20b
+The Coder LLMs follow your prompt better, especially if you prompt for something like "chord progreesion with changing chords that are arpeggiated 16th notes"
 6. **Set temperature to:** `1.2`
 7. Type in Prompt, see examples
 8. You can also use a MIDI from the list which is in the folder MIDI, add as many as you like